walterl/git-memex/README.md

 ## Usage

+All git-memex commands are prefixed with `gmx-`, and will print usage information when called with `-h`.

 ### Initialize directory for git-memex
 Run `gmx-init` in the directory that you would like to store your git-memex